 Roughly 5 minutes after the initial spillage, it happened again but this time, it was full coverage.
 If she had grabbed her cup filled with beer and slowly poured it down my back, my shirt would’ve had the exact same look.
 I was completely drenched in ice cold beer 30 minutes before the game.

 I’ve seen this happen to others a few times over my sports fandom life, and it generally leads to arguments and anger.
 Maybe I’m the weird guy and don’t have a confrontational bone in my body, but I never understood that reaction.
-The spiller didn’t mean to do that and probably feels worse about it than anybody.
+It’s clearly not an intentional act, and the person who did the spilling probably feels worse about it than anybody.
 Why make the next few hours awkward by creating a scene especially when it wasn’t done intentionally?

 But was it intentional?
 After all, the SEC hatred of the Big Ten knows no bounds.
 But she apologized profusely, we laughed and I said something like, “If it happens a third time, I’m going to start thinking this is on purpose.”
 Her sister mentioned maybe I should move a seat over to sit in front of her instead of the other who keeps pouring beer on me, which I considered doing just to be funny.